NathanVaughn/actions-cloudflare-purge/README.md

 ### `tags` (optional)

-A space seperated list of tags to purge.
+A space separated list of tags to purge.
 Example:

 ```yml
 tags: some-tag another-tag